anjanakopparthi/DSCI-601_2/README.md

 This work is part of an applied data-science research project on hope speech detection in low-resource and code-mixed environments.

-🔧 1.
+### 🔧 1.
 Installation

-Install all required packages:

-pip install -r requirements.txt

-Key dependencies
+### Key dependencies

-pandas
+- pandas

-scikit-learn
+- scikit-learn

-joblib
+- joblib

-transformers
+- transformers

-datasets
+- datasets

-torch
+- torch

-🧹 2.
+### 🧹 2.
 Preprocessing Pipeline

 The raw dataset included three languages:

-English
+- English

-Malayalam
+- Malayalam

-Tamil
+- Tamil

-Labels
+### Labels

-0 — Non-Hope
+- 0 — Non-Hope

-1 — Hope
+- 1 — Hope

-2 — Not-in-Language
+- 2 — Not-in-Language

 ✔ What the preprocessing scripts do
 a.
 Basic cleaning